alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-28-salah-person-who-drinks-intoxicants.md

 ---
-layout: post
-title: "Salah of a person who drinks intoxicants"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 11293, Question 2"
+date: 2020/08/28
 hijri: Muharram 9, 1442
-date: 2020/08/28
-category: [fatwas,salah]
-note: true
-locale: en
 lang: en
-summary: "If a person offers Salah with all its obligatory acts and fulfills its conditions, it is considered valid.
-They will be rewarded for it, and they will be sinful for drinking Khamr."
+layout: post
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 11293, Question 2
+summary: If a person offers Salah with all its obligatory acts and fulfills its conditions, it is considered valid.
+They will be rewarded for it, and they will be sinful for drinking Khamr.
+title: Salah of a person who drinks intoxicants
 ---

 ### Question: